-a.
-A clear statement of the Council's recommendation;
+- a.
+A clear statement of the Council's recommendation; - b.
+The Final Report submitted to the Council; and - c.

-c.
 A copy of the minutes of the Council's deliberation on the policy issue (see Item 10), including all the opinions expressed during such deliberation, accompanied by a description of who expressed such opinions.